Taufik-Aegis/android-bootcamp/modules/preface.md

 ## Materials

-Materials for this Bootcamp are available in github [here](https://github.com/devacademy/android-bootcamp).
+Materials for this Bootcamp are available in [github](https://github.com/devacademy/android-bootcamp).

+## Registration

-Student are encouraged to register to DevAcademy moodle website [here](http://moodle.devacademy.co.id).
-We will frequently update the website with new materials.
+Students are required to register to DevAcademy moodle [website](http://moodle.devacademy.co.id).
+We will frequently update the website with new materials and host Android competency tests there.